cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 as the parent paper to generate recommendations against and to compare models.
-To measure success, I retrieved the top 20 most similar embeddings and their respective abstracts as shown in fig ures 9 and 10.
-To evaluate the quality of a model’s recom mendation, a subject matter expert (us) received a random ized list of the top 20 and made their own top 10 ranking.
+To measure success, I retrieved the top 20 most similar embeddings and their respective abstracts as shown in figures 9 and 10.
+To evaluate the quality of a model’s recommendation, a subject matter expert (us) received a randomized list of the top 20 and made their own top 10 ranking.
 These two lists are compared to see how much overlap there was in papers and ranking.
-If there was significant overlap, then this model did a good job of serving recom mendations in order of relevance.
-To compare the quality of recommendations betIen models, I assigned a rele vancy score betIen 1 and 5 to each recommendation and compared the average relevance for a model.
+If there was significant overlap, then this model did a good job of serving recommendations in order of relevance.
+To compare the quality of recommendations between models, I assigned a relevancy score betIen 1 and 5 to each recommendation and compared the average relevance for a model.

 ### Analysis of Results